Categories: Glossary

 Ransomware

 Ransomware is a type of malicious software utilized by hackers to steal or encrypt files owned by their victims.
-The hackers then request a ransom in return for decrypting or restoring the files.
-The ransom amount can vary greatly, ranging from a few dollars to millions, and is typically paid using digital currencies.
-The specific amount demanded often depends on the target of the attack.
+The purpose of ransomware attacks is to extort money from victims by holding their files hostage.
+The attackers demand a ransom payment in exchange for decrypting or restoring the files.

 Ransomware can infiltrate devices and systems through various methods, but one of the most prevalent techniques is through phishing schemes.
-Hackers send emails to potential victims, disguising them as trustworthy files.
-These emails frequently contain infected links, PDFs, or other attachments.
-Once the victim interacts with these malicious elements, the ransomware quickly takes control of their device.
-The attacker then threatens to destroy, leak, or sell the stolen data if the ransom is not paid within a specific timeframe.
+Hackers send emails to potential victims, disguising them as trustworthy files or messages.
+These emails often contain infected links, PDFs, or other attachments.
+Once the victim interacts with these malicious elements, the ransomware quickly takes control of their device or network.

 There are three primary categories of ransomware: scareware, screen lockers, and encrypting ransomware.

-Scareware typically appears as pop-up messages claiming to have detected malware on the victim’s device.
-The messages state that the only way to remove the malware is by paying a specified amount of money.
+Scareware: Scareware typically appears as pop-up messages claiming to have detected malware on the victim’s device.
+The messages state that the only way to remove the alleged malware is by paying a specified amount of money.
+However, these claims are usually false, and the payment only enriches the attackers.

 Coincu